Petreon/RPC_Marcel_Code/README.md

-# This is an RPC algorithm Based on a Monography from Marcel Emanuelli Rotunno
+ # ![alt-text][lfsr-logo] RPC Processing Module for Satelite Imagery

 ## Objective
+ - The objective of this module is to add the satelite image processing feature to the [E-Foto](https://github.com/lfsruerj/e-foto-tests) software

+## Workflow Diagram of the Main Function:
+- lorem ipsilum dolor sit ment
 ## Guidelines
-lorem ipsulum dolor amet sic
+- lorem ipsulum dolor amet sic

 ## Understanding Parameters' Names